 Tomb of Khan Jahan Ali

-On the western bank of the pond called Thakur Dighi, and a short walk from Mazhar Khan Jahan Ali, the recently repaired Nine-Domed...
+On the western bank of Thakur Dighi, a short walk from the mausleum of Khan Jahan Ali, is the recently repaired Nine-Domed Mosque (also...

 Tomb of Khan Jahan Ali information

-Khan Jahan’s Tomb is the only monument in Bagerhat that retains its original cupolas (domed ceilings).
+A place of active worship, Khan Jahan Ali's Tomb is the only monument in Bagerhat that still retains its original cupolas (domed ceilings).
 The cenotaph at the entrance is covered with tiles of various colours and inscribed with Quranic verses, but it is usually covered with a red cloth embroidered with gold threads.
-The single-domed Dargah Mosque is enclosed within the same complex by a massive wall with short towers at each corner and archways on the front and back.
-This is a popular pilgrimage site and therefore has a little more colour and flair than some of the other monuments around here.
-The pond, known as Thakur Dighi, which the complex overlooks, contains a large crocodile said to be over 100 years old, which has become a bit of a tourist attraction.
-There used to be two, but one died in 2011.
+The single-domed Dargah Mosque is enclosed within the same complex by a massive wall, with short towers at each corner and archways to the front and rear.

 The mausoleum is a popular pilgrimage site and therefore has a little more colour and flair than some of the other monuments in the region.
 During the annual Urs celebrations in early December, the complex sees thousands of visitors turning up to pay their tributes and partake in fete-like festivities.